IMG_5836

 • $12.6 million in accumulated debt carried into the 2024–25 fiscal year

-• $7 million in deficit projected for the current academic year
+• $5 million in deficit projected for the current academic year (revised in January 2026 from $7 million following recent cuts)

 “This deficit is not the end of our story,” Turner told the crowd of roughly 100 in person and another 200 online.
 “It is a moment for us to work side by side to protect what matters most — the learning, growth, and well-being of our students.”